atdan/TalentQL/README.md

 ```
 PORT=YOUR PREFERRED PORT
-MONGO_URI=YOUR MONGO DB URL
+MONGODB_URL=YOUR MONGO DB URL
-TOKEN_SECRET=YOUR TOKEN SECRET, IT COULD BE ANY RANDOM WORDS
+USER_SECRET=YOUR TOKEN SECRET, IT COULD BE ANY RANDOM WORDS
 JWT_EXPIRATION=THE TIME IT WILL TAKE FOR THE JTW TO EXPIRE i.e 1d
 SENDGRID_API_KEY=YOUR SENDGRID API KEY
 EMAIL=THE EMAIL ATTACHED OF YOUR SENDGRID